Stargon/RipOffIMDb/README.md

 # RipOffIMDb

+RipOffIMDB is a search engine...more details later

-# Current Status: Brainstorm Design
+# Current Status: Brainstorm Design and Extraction